DemonCodes-tech/Nothing-News/README.md

 ---

-## 🧠 What Is This?
+## 🧠 What Is Nothing News?

-**Personal Intelligence OS** is a fully-featured, AI-powered news application that doesn't just show you the news—it helps you understand it, act on it, and grow from it.
+**Nothing News** is a fully-featured, AI-powered news application that doesn't just show you the news—it helps you understand it, act on it, and grow from it.

-Built for **myself** (but open-source for anyone), this app combines:
+Built for **personal use** (but open-source for anyone), this app combines:

 - **25+ intelligent features** powered by Google's Gemini AI
 - **Nothing OS 5.0 design language** — frosted glass, adaptive colors, spring animations